 Senior Garden Steward Project

-Due to the rising housing costs, among other factors, an increasing number of seniors are choosing to age in-home rather than downsize out of their family homes.
-With age, caring for large gardens and yards gets increasingly difficult.
-Additionally, seniors often face isolation from the community due to reduced mobility.
-EGC’s goal in working with the senior population is to provide the services as described for general Garden Stewards, but with the regular provision of garden maintenance for EGC-managed areas by dedicated staff or assigned volunteers.
+Due to the many factors such as rising housing costs, an increasing number of seniors are choosing to age in-home rather than downsize out of their family homes.
+EGC’s goal in working with the senior population is to provide the services as described for General Garden Stewards, but with the regular provision of garden maintenance for EGC-managed areas by dedicated staff or assigned volunteers.
 This regular contact will help maintain seniors’ connection to the community, sense of contribution to the broader community good, and opportunity to build relationships with community members of varying ages and backgrounds.
 This will also ensure seniors have regular access to fresh produce, and an opportunity to participate in the gardening with the support of the volunteers.
 In EGC’s second development phase, EGC hopes to expand its Seniors program to include nursing homes and long-term care facilities to emphasize the relationship-building and mobility-maintenance aspects of the program.